yashdave96/yashdave96.github.io/index.md

 Language(s): C++

-Used C++ Data Structures and Algorithms to create an Emergency Medical Record (EMR) system that users interact with via the terminal
+Description: Used C++ Data Structures and Algorithms to create an Emergency Medical Record (EMR) system that users interact with via the terminal

 ---
 [Bokeh Visualization Library Demonstration](/pdf/sample_presentation.pdf)